Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge: Methods

 \subsubsection{Optimization Evaluation}

 We perform experiments comparing the running time of CorEx before and after implementing the improvements which exploit sparsity.
-We also compare with a simple batch implementation of LDA (implemented in Scikit-Learn).
+We also compare with Scikit-Learn's simple batch implementation of LDA using the variational Bayes algorithm~\cite{hoffmanlda}.
 Experiments were performed on a four core, Intel i5 chip running at 4 GHz with 32 GB RAM.
-We show running time for a variety of datasets using 50 topics while varying the dataset size in terms of the number of word types in the vocabulary and the number of documents.
-Results are shown in Fig.~\ref{speed}.
+We show run time when varying the data size in terms of the number of word types and the number of documents.
+We used 50 topics for all runs and set the number of iterations for each run to 10 iterations for LDA and 50 iterations for CorEx.
+Results are shown in Figure~\ref{speed}.
 We see that CorEx exploiting sparsity is orders of magnitude faster than the naive version and is generally comparable to LDA as the number of documents scales.
-The scaling of the log-log plot suggests a linear dependence of running time on the dataset size, as expected.
+The slope on the log-log plot suggests a linear dependence of running time on the dataset size, as expected.